 Policies Which May Affect Your Certification

-In most cases, credit for prior learning for one to three physical education credits will be awarded to most veterans upon receipt of the Joint Services Transcript or Air University Transcript (formerly Community College of the Air Force).
+In most cases, credit for prior learning for one to three physical education credits will be awarded to veterans upon receipt of the Joint Services Transcript or Air University Transcript (formerly Community College of the Air Force).
 Please check with our Prior Learning Coordinator for more information on the implementation of this process.
-Additional physical education elective credits over the requirement of the chosen curriculum cannot be certified, unless fulfilling a degree completion requirement.
+Additional physical education elective credits over the requirement of the chosen curriculum cannot be certified, unless they are fulfilling a degree completion requirement.

-The Department of Veterans Affairs requires that coursework must be credited towards the bachelor of applied science, associate of arts or associate of science degrees, approved applied degrees (A.A.B and A.A.S), one-year and short-term technical certificates.
+The Department of Veterans Affairs requires that coursework must be credited towards the Bachelor of Applied Science, Associate of Arts or Associate of Science degrees, approved applied degrees (A.A.B and A.A.S), one-year and short-term technical certificates.
 Per VA policy, general certificates are not approved for education benefits.
 Some stipulations may apply.
-If educational goals are unclear, the student should consider declaring the associate of arts or associate of science degree.
-Students using GI Bill benefits must select degrees or certificates that are listed on the Department of Veterans Affairs WEAMS list.
+If educational goals are unclear, the student should consider declaring the Associate of Arts or Associate of Science degree.
+Students using GI Bill® benefits must select degrees or certificates that are listed on the Department of Veterans Affairs WEAMS list.

 Change of Degree or Certificate Program